Sourdough Table Bread

 Baking Day

-If you are baking in a dutch oven, preheat the oven along with the dutch oven.
-To bake, take the dutch oven out and remove the lid.
-Gently turn the dough out into the dutch oven or onto a sheet of parchment and score the top of the dough.
-Gently load the dough into the dutch oven and cover with the lid.
+If you are baking in a dutch oven, gently turn the dough out onto a sheet of parchment or a silicone bread sling and score the top of the dough.
+Take the dutch oven out and remove the lid.
+Gently lower the dough into the dutch oven and cover with the lid.
 Place it back into the oven and lower the temperature to 450˚.
-After 25 min, remove the lid, lower the temp to 425˚ and continue baking the loaf for another 25-35 min.
+After 25 min, remove the lid, lower the temp to 425˚ and continue baking for another 25–35 min.

-If you are using a steel or stone, make sure it has been given enough time to pre-heat.
-Turn the dough gently onto a light dusted peel or parchment, score the top of the dough and slide it onto the steel/stone.
-Quickly add steam into the oven, close the oven door, and lower the oven temperature to 450˚.
-Bake for 30 min, then turn the bread, lower the temperature to 425˚, and bake for another 30 min.
+If baking directly on a steel or stone, turn the dough gently onto a light dusted peel or sheet of parchment, , score the top of the dough and slide it onto the steel/stone.
+Quickly add steam into the oven (see note under the technical table above for one way to do this), close the oven door, and lower the oven temperature to 450˚.
+After 30 min, turn the bread, lower the temperature to 425˚, and bake for another 30 min.

 Either way, the crust should develop a dark golden color.
 The bottom of the bread should not be burnt, but when knocking on it, should sound like a hollow thud.

-Take the bread out of the oven and place it onto a cooling rack and try to let it cool completely before cutting into it.
+Take the bread out of the oven and place it onto a cooling rack and try to let it cool completely (1–2 hours) before cutting into it.
+This is the hard part.
+But, trust us, it’s worth it!

 FROM THE MILL